vidinovj/chatbot-kbri/README.md

 ### Installation

-1.  **Install Miniconda (if not already installed)**

-    Download and install Miniconda from the official website: <mcurl name="Miniconda Installer" url="https://docs.conda.io/en/latest/miniconda.html"></mcurl>

-2.  **Create a Conda Environment**
+1.  **Create a Virtual Environment**

-    Open your terminal or Anaconda Prompt and create a new environment:
+    It is recommended to create a virtual environment to run this project.
+You can use `conda` or `venv`.

+    Using `venv` (as was done in this project):
     ```bash
-    conda create -n chatbot-env python=3.9
-    conda activate chatbot-env
+    python3 -m venv chatbot-env
+    source chatbot-env/bin/activate
     ```

-3.  **Install Requirements**
+2.  **Install Requirements**

     Navigate to the project directory and install the necessary packages: